Triple-T/gradle-play-publisher/README.md

 ### Specify the track

-By default, your app is plublished to the `alpha` channel where you can promote it to the beta or stable channels later from the Play Console.
+By default, your app is published to the `alpha` channel where you can promote it to the beta or stable channels later from the Play Console.
 However, the Gradle Play Publisher plugin lets you choose another `track` if needed: